How does the course work?

 The modules are filled with practical advice and dozens of examples of writing that can serve as models for your own.

 We dreamed up exercises that’ll thrill you – and assignments that’ll bed down your new skills and to which you’ll receive direct and substantial feedback.

 You’ll also be able to see each other’s work, and comment on it.
 We’ve found with all our other courses that the more online participants interact with each other, the more everyone benefits.

 Who should do the Guide to Creative Screenwriting course?

-If you’re a wannabe scriptwriter, then The Guide to Creative Screenwriting will lay the foundations for a career in television or film in this country.
+If you’re a wannabe scriptwriter, then the Creative Screenwriting Course will lay the foundations for a career in television or film in this country.

-If you’re already active in a different area of film and television production, then The Guide to Creative Screenwriting will broaden your perspective and give you insights into both the challenges and the possibilities of creative screenwriting.
+If you’re already active in a different area of film and television production, then the Creative Screenwriting Course will broaden your perspective and give you insights into both the challenges and the possibilities of creative screenwriting.

-And if you’re an enthusiast who devours soaps, streamed series and movies, then The Guide to Creative Scriptwriting will broaden your understanding of the medium by unveiling the secrets that lie at the birth of tv and film drama.
+And if you’re an enthusiast who devours soaps, streamed series and movies, then the Creative Screenwriting Course will broaden your understanding of the medium by unveiling the secrets that lie at the birth of tv and film drama.

 The course is also suitable for professional or semi-professional writers working in other mediums, such as journalists, playwrights or novelists, who wish to acquire an added skill.

 MODULE ONE: WHAT EXACTLY IS A SCREENPLAY?
 We explain the key differences between writing for the page and writing for the screen and the technical and dramatic differences between the different formats: film, dramatic tv series, and soap operas.
 We consider what’s involved in adapting stories written for the page, for the screen and what a script looks like – and why.